sanguinefish/cgwinstitute/_posts/2020-03-08-project-consulting.markdown

 alt: image-alt
 project-date: February 2020
 category: Business Development
-description: Besides helping develop high-impact business cases, we also help achieve the awards, including rebates and subsidies.
+description: Besides crafting high-impact business cases, we also help achieve the awards, including rebates and subsidies.
 We employ data science for analytics and cloud tools for record-keeping and knowledge management.

 ---